marcelm/cutadapt/README.md

 Dependencies
 ============

-cutadapt needs Python 2.6 or later, including Python 3 (tested with Python 3.1.2 and 3.2.2).
+cutadapt needs Python 2.6 or later.
+Python 3 is not supported in this release, but will be back in future versions.
 Using Python 2.7 is recommended since it works fastest.
 For installation from sources, a C compiler needs to be installed.
 The program has been developed and tested on Ubuntu and OpenSuSE.

 Installation